roebi/01-05-dev-env-setup-basestep-for-jvm/README.md

 ```bash
 gradle init
 ```
-then Gradle comes up with some questions...
+then Gradle comes up with some questions ...

+here you see the first question:

 ```bash
 Starting a Gradle Daemon, 1 busy and 1 incompatible and 1 stopped Daemons could not be reused, use --status for details